kojaah/Kojaah-Frontend/README.md

 - `@kojaah/eslint-config`: `eslint` configurations (includes `eslint-config-next` and `eslint-config-prettier`)
 - `@kojaah/typescript-config`: `tsconfig.json`s used throughout the monorepo

-Each package/app is 100% [TypeScript](https://www.typescriptlang.org/).

-### Note about building libs/ui (for help with making more UI component libraries)
+### Note about building libs/ui (for help with creating more UI component libraries)

 This example is set up to produce compiled styles for `ui` components into the `dist` directory.
 The component `.tsx` files are consumed by the Next.js apps directly using `transpilePackages` in `next.config.js`.
 This was chosen for several reasons: